SoftPofi/cm-boy/README.md

 * You have a listing not supported by cm-boy, so for example accessories, sealed product or anything but Magic: The Gathering single cards.
 * You don't want a certain card to be price adjusted by the cm-boy

+# Cron job and wrapper for CmBoy

+If you want to run the CmBoy scheduled on a linux computer or linux cloud, a cron job wrapper is provided with the ```cron_job.sh```.
+Additionally a wrapper for CmBoy is provided that extends the functionality of the CmBoy.
+It is a wrapper that can execute steps before CmBoy is executed and after it ran.

+## Cron job

+A cron job is a linux feature that allows scheduled execution of code.
+Therefore you must install and configure ```cron``` on your device.
+There are many tutorials on how to do that, for example [this](https://vitux.com/how-to-setup-a-cron-job-in-debian-10/).
+Also ```screen``` is used by the provided cron job script, so make sure it works on your machine.
+More on ```screen``` for example [here](https://linuxize.com/post/how-to-use-linux-screen/).
+To properly run also the system environment variable ```cm_base_dir``` must exist giving the absolute path to the git managed repository of CmBoy.

+The provided ```cron_job.sh``` will:
+* Kill ALL running screen sessions (make sure this doesn't interfere with other things you are doing)
+* Create the log folder if not present and delete old screen logs
+* Create a screen session which will
+  * Checkout main
+  * Pull main
+  * Start ```CmLeash.py``` with the options ```-f``` and ```-o```
+  * Log the screen output to ```log/screen.log```

+## CmLeash

+This is a wrapper for the CmBoy and will take the good boy on a walk on a leash.
+This is done to provide some functionality before you start CmBoy and after CmBoy is done.
+Currently the functionality is limited and only writes exceptions to a file.
+Future features will include sending the results to you via mail.

 # 8. Disclaimer